PSYCHOLOGY

 • Will have an introduction to basic theories, purposeful research, and meaningful

-Acquire a ‘Knowledge Base’ consisting important theories, and research findings in various areas of Psychology
+• Acquire a knowledge Base consisting of important theories and research findings in various areas of psychology.

 III and IV Semester – PSY 3.1 and 4.1